hputnam/Acclim_Dynamics/Statistical-methods.md

 ## Next Steps

+- Add GAM and compare to GLMM
+- Color score model fit
+- Sym function vs. host function PCAs
+- Normalize to variables other than surface area (SA, sym density, AFDW, protein)
 - Look at Chris Wall's physiotype paper to see if that would be best to represent timepoints?
-- Check literature for all variable values
+- Double check literature for all variable values
-- Physiological variability
+- Physiological variability (MAD scores)
 - Parse hobo logger times
 - Apex continuous data
-- Degree Heating Weeks
+- Calculate Degree Heating Weeks